 Discover more from Tech World With Milan Newsletter

-The recent document by engineers from Facebook explains how they wrote a tool that can automatically fix bugs.
+The recent document by Facebook engineers explains how they wrote a tool that can automatically fix bugs.
 In the paper, they introduced SAPFIX, an automated tool designed to detect and repair bugs in software.
 The tool has suggested fixes for six essential Android apps in the Facebook App Family: Facebook, Messenger, Instagram, FBLite, Workplace, and Workchat.

 How Does It Work?